Thirteentj/acad-homepage.github.io/_pages/about.md

 # 🔥 News
 - *2024.06*: &nbsp; One paper entitled A Decision-Making GPT Model Augmented with Entropy Regularization for Autonomous Vehicles is pre-printed on ArXiv.
+Find [paper](https://arxiv.org/abs/2406.13908) here.
 - *2024.04*: &nbsp; One paper entitled Delay-Aware Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control with Model-based Stability Enhancement is pre-printed on ArXiv.
 Find [paper](https://arxiv.org/abs/2404.15696) here.
 - *2024.04*: &nbsp;🎉🎉 One paper(first author) is accepted by IEEE Transactions on Vehicular Technology(SCI, Q1).
 - *2024.01*: &nbsp; One paper entitled DDM-Lag : A Diffusion-based Decision-making Model for Autonomous Vehicles with Lagrangian Safety Enhancement is pre-printed on ArXiv.
 Find [paper](https://arxiv.org/abs/2401.03629) here.